DotJARgon/-/README.md

 ```
 You will be prompted to enter a username and password, and to repeat this password.
 If your repeated password does not match the first password entered, the program will
-terminate, rerun step 1. to create the admin account.
+terminate.
+If this happens, redo step 1.
 If both passwords are typed in
-correctly, then you will be prompted to enter 'Y' to confirm, anything else with
+correctly, then you will be prompted to enter 'Y' to confirm.
+Anything else with
-terminate the program, rerun step 1. to create the admin account.
-After entering 'Y',
+terminate the program and you will have to redo step 1 to create the admin account.
-an admin account will be created with the entered username and password.
-If you
+After entering 'Y',an admin account will be created with the entered username and password.
-ever need to make a new admin account, then simply rerun this section, it will delete
+If you ever need to make a new admin account, simply rerun this section.
+It will delete
 the previous admin and create a new one.
 Note that this will erase the previous admin's
 query count information, so make sure you are positive you wish to recreate the admin
 account.